Constructions and bounds for subspace codes: Other upper bounds for constant dimension codes

 \begin{trailer}{Integer linear programming formulations for $\mathbf{A_q(n,d;k)}$}The exact determination of $A_q(n,d;k)$ can be formulated as an integer linear program (ILP).
 To this end we introduce binary variables $x_K\in\{0,1\}$ for each $k$-space $K\in\cG_q(n,k)$ and maximize their sum $\sum_{K\in\cG_q(n,k)} x_K$ subject to the constraints

 for all $S\in \cG_q(n,k-d/2+1)$, which guarantee the minimum subspace distance.
 This ILP can be solved directly for rather small parameters only.
 However, it was the basis for the determination of $A_2(6,4;3)=77$ and the classification of the corresponding five optimal isomorphism types in \cite{hkk77}.
-The determination of $A_2(8,6;4)=257$ and the classification of the corresponding two optimal isomorphism types required a tailored approach with relaxations to subconfigurations, see \cite{heinlein2019classifying} for the details.\footnote{The intermediate upper bound $A_2(8,6;4) \le 272$ was determined in \cite{heinlein2017new}.} We remark that the ILP approach can also be used to construct {\cdc}'s of large cardinality.
-To restrict the search space typically a subgroup of the automorphism group of the {\cdc} is prescribed, see e.g.\ \cite{paper_axel}. \end{trailer}
+The determination of $A_2(8,6;4)=257$ and the classification of the corresponding two optimal isomorphism types required a tailored approach with relaxations to subconfigurations, see \cite{heinlein2019classifying} for the details.\footnote{The intermediate upper bound $A_2(8,6;4) \le 272$ was determined in \cite{heinlein2017new}.}